Process Cycles and TFS

 - They help inform the estimate of PBI size.

-Figure 2-5 The sprint backlog, shown here as accessed from the Web Portal, consists of the tasks for the current sprint, derived from the PBIs to which the team has committed.
+Figure 2.6.
+The sprint backlog, shown here as accessed from the Web Portal, consists of the tasks for the current sprint, grouped under the PBIs to which the team has committed.

 Don’t Confuse Product Backlog and Sprint Backlog

 In our experience, the most common confusion around Scrum terminology is the use of the word backlog in two different instances.
 To some extent, the confusion is a holdover from earlier project management techniques.
 The product backlog holds only requirements and bugs deferred to future sprints and is the interface between the Product Owner, representing customers and other stakeholders, and the team.
 PBIs are assessed in story points only.

 The sprint backlog consists of implementation tasks, test cases, bugs of the current sprint, and impediments and is for the implementation team.
 When working on a task, a team member updates the remaining hours on these tasks, but typically does not touch the PBI, except to mark it as ready for test or completed.
 Stakeholders should not be concerned with the sprint backlog, only with the PBIs.

 Using tasks, the team lays out an initial plan for how to transform the selected PBIs into working software.
 Estimating each task’s remaining hours helps the team verify the effort is not exceeding their capacity, as shown in Figure 2.7.

 Figure 2.7.
 For each sprint the team sets its capacity.
 Each individual can identify primary activity and identify planned days off.
 The work pane compares available time against the estimated hours for the team, both for each team member and grouped at the level of activities like development or testing.

 Bugs should be managed according to context.
 Different teams view bugs differently.
 Product teams tend to think of anything that detracts from customer value as a bug, whereas contractors stick to a much tighter definition.